 Airports tend to operate under long-term leases and are subject to some form of regulation.
 Driven by globalisation, increased wealth and declining real airfares, passenger volumes have historically grown at multiples of GDP.
-Revenue from privately owned airports is typically well diversified with income from aeronautical, retailing and property services.
+Revenue is typically well diversified with income from aeronautical, retailing and property services.

-Ports, toll roads and airports were the only infrastructure sectors that did not outperform global equities during these months.
+Toll roads and airports were the only infrastructure sectors that did not outperform global equities during these months.
 The nature of their businesses gives them some sensitivity to economic growth rates.
 However, these sectors have delivered strong gains during rising markets.